-- 52. Learned Counsel for the appellant has filed rejoinder-argument dated 18.06.2021, to submit that: - (a) The flat of the respondent was already ready, but he has not even paid the entire amount.
+52. Learned Counsel for the appellant has filed rejoinder-argument dated 18.06.2021, to submit that:

+- (a) The flat of the respondent was already ready, but he has not even paid the entire amount.
 Rather, when the appellant submitted before the Tribunal that respondent may take the flat, respondent denied the same.
 The appellant is submitting the latest photographs of the flat, as relevant document, in order to show that the flats are already ready.
 The respondent is making the false statement that the flat is not ready.
 Rather, the statement of the respondent that even the said tower was not ready, is false and misleading.
-Photographs and documents have been filed by the appellant along with the rejoinder-argument.

-(b) Respondent has no right to claim the refund, as he has not even paid the entire cost of the flat and the action of the respondent is just to harass the appellant.
+Photographs and documents have been filed by the appellant along with the rejoinder-argument. - (b) Respondent has no right to claim the refund, as he has not even paid the entire cost of the flat and the action of the respondent is just to harass the appellant.

 Submission of the appellant that the flat was already ready, is clearly an afterthought.
-The reason is that when preliminary objections were filed to the complaint, on their behalf, before learned Authority below, the promoter has stated, in para 11 of such objections, that, 'the construction was delayed (because of) issue of various approvals from statutory authorities and huge cost escalation with steep increase in the cost of building material.
-As per the agreement of sale, the opposite party is not liable for their inability to complete the construction and deliver possession of the property within stipulated time for reason beyond their control'.
+The reason is that when preliminary objections were filed to the complaint, on their behalf, before learned Authority below, the promoter has stated, in para 9 of such objections, that, 'the construction was delayed (because of) issue of various approvals from statutory authorities and huge cost escalation with steep increase in the cost of building material.
+As per the agreement of sale, the opposite party is not liable for their inability to complete the construction and deliver possession of the property within stipulated time for reason beyond their control.'

-Further, in the last lines of para 13 of the objections, it has been stated that 'no claim by way of damaged compensation shall lie against the developer in case of delay in handing over the possession on account of 'force majeure' conditions and the developer shall be entitled to reasonable time extension of the flat to the allottee.'
+Further, in para 12 of the objections, it has been stated that 'no claim by way of damaged compensation shall lie against the developer in case of delay in handing over the possession on account of 'force majeure' conditions and the developer shall be entitled to reasonable time extension of the flat to the allottee.'

-In para 14 of the preliminary objections, it has been stated that, '.....due to scenario of Real Estate market, the respondent-company was not able to get the monetary assistance from financial institutions at the relevant time which further delayed the project'.
+In para 13 of the preliminary objections, it has been stated that, '.....due to scenario of Real Estate market, the respondent-company was not able to get the monetary assistance from financial institutions at the relevant time which further delayed the project.'

-In sub-para-ix of parawise reply to the objections filed on 14.05.2019, it was stated that, 'the work on the site was stalled for 2-3 years, which was beyond the control of the respondents till the time dispute was resolved in the Court.
+In additional pleas/parawise reply of preliminary objections filed on 14.05.2019, it was stated that, the work on the site was stalled for 2-3 years, which was beyond the control of the respondents till the time dispute was resolved in the Court.
 Thus the delay was caused due to the above mentioned 'force majeure' conditions even though, the respondents were ready and eagerly willing for the issue to be resolved and restart the construction, which they have successfully achieved.
-Hence, at that time, respondents were unfortunately bound to stop the construction.'
+Hence, at that time, respondents were unfortunately bound to stop the construction.

-In sub-para xiii of the parawise reply, it was stated that, 'unlike other projects, which have been delayed due to market condition and unforeseen market slump, the respondent-company has been efficiently working to fill the gap......but the project got delayed due to 'force majeure' conditions.the respondent will soon offer possession to the complainant.'
+In additional pleas/parawise reply, it was also stated that, unlike other projects, which have been delayed due to market condition and unforeseen market slump, the respondent-company has been efficiently working to fill the gap......but the project got delayed due to 'force majeure' conditions. ......the respondent will soon offer possession to the complainant.

-In sub-para-xiv of the parawise reply, it was stated on behalf of the promoter that, 'the delay is approx. of one year......that too because of unforeseen 'force majeure' circumstances.......'
+It was further stated on behalf of the promoter that, the delay is approx. of two years......that too because of unforeseen 'force majeure' circumstances......

-In sub-para-xv of the parawise reply, it was mentioned that, 'any delay has been caused due to the reasons, as stated in the reply, which was clearly not under the control of the respondent.
-Block-A and B of the project are in the finishing stage.'
+It was also mentioned that any delay has been caused due to the reasons, as stated in the reply, which was clearly not under the control of the respondent.
+Block-A and B of the project are in the finishing stage.